 1. Update Your Resume and CV

-As a contractor your resume or CV is really a marketing piece and should reflect your most recent work experience.
+As a contractor, your resume or CV is a marketing piece and should reflect your most recent work experience.
 That means including your current job, project details, responsibilities and time frame.
-Also, if you acquired any new skills or training on the job those should be noted, as well any certifications.
+Also, if you acquired any new skills or training on the job those should be noted, as well as any certifications.

 2. Consider a Contract Extension

 If the work with your current client has been mutually rewarding, you probably have a good shot at securing a contract extension.
-One of the keys to an extension is a good relationship with your supervisor/manager, since they will be instrumental in recommending to re-hire you on in some capacity.
+One of the keys to an extension is a good relationship with your supervisor/manager since they will be instrumental in recommending to re-hire you in some capacity.

 Here are a few tips to accomplish this: